KeithTohx/ID_Assg1_Website/README.md

 ## Credits
 The two icons (camera.png and book.png) in the About Me page were obtained from Google.
 The rest of the images in the website all belong to myself.
+The website colour theme was inspired by the Light and Dark Modes on various smartphone Operating Systems.